oherik/personal-website-v3/README.md

 # Erik's personal website, v3

-This is the third iteration of my personal website.
+This is the third iteration of my personal website, [erikohrn.com](https://erikohrn.com/).
 The previous versions lacked a clear purpose and I haven't spent too much time maintaining the last one, so it was time for a change.

 ## Goal